alex-w-hunt/CTF_Writeups/Hack The Box/Cascade.md

 This was a huge learning experience for me because after wasting a bunch of time, I finally landed on LDAP as a place that I might be able to extract further information.
 This wasn't something I was super familiar with doing, but immediately jumped up on the list of important items to look into, as it turned out to be extremely useful and less time consuming than expected.

 I utilized [windapsearch](https://github.com/ropnop/windapsearch) to enumerate objects anonymously, finding that you can list all atrributes on user objects.
-This resutls in finding an attribute named `cascadeLegacyPwd` on the `r.thompson` user with a value of `clk0bjVldmE=`.
+This resulted in finding an attribute named `cascadeLegacyPwd` on the `r.thompson` user with a value of `clk0bjVldmE=`.
 ```
 └──╼ $python3 windapsearch.py -u "" --dc-ip 10.129.4.254 -U --full
 [+] No username provided.
 Will try anonymous bind.